 AMD CodeAnalyst Performance Analyzer for Windows is a suite of powerful tools that help developers optimize software performance.
 CodeAnalyst uses profiling to identify and analyze performance hotspots within an application, library, driver or kernel module.
 CodeAnalyst profiles both managed and native code.
 CodeAnalyst collects system-wide profile data with low overhead and is well-suited for multi-threaded, multi-core development.
 Software under analysis executes at full speed.

 AMD CodeAnalyst has been succeeded by AMD’s CodeXL.
 With the exception of critical bug fixes, there will be no new versions of CodeAnalyst.
-For new features, continuous support and a unified developer tools suite, please visit AMD’s CodeXL web page and check out the CodeXL Forum.
+For new features, continuous support and a unified developer tools suite, please visit AMD’s CodeXL web page.
 CodeAnalyst has reached end of life and is no longer supported, but is provided here without warranty as a convenience.

 CodeAnalyst for Windows performs these kinds of analysis: